• Skip to main content

 Instructions

-• In a medium pot, boil the 3 cups of broth and potatoes for about 20 minutes until potatoes are cooked.
+• In a medium pot, boil broth and potatoes for about 20 minutes until potatoes are tender.
 Set aside.

-• Meanwhile, heat 1 tablespoon of butter to a large pot or Dutch oven over medium high heat.
-Add chicken and cook until the chicken is done, about 10 minutes.
-Set aside & shred to make 3 ยฝ cups cooked chicken.
+• Meanwhile, heat 1 tablespoon of butter in a large pot or Dutch oven over medium-high heat.
+Add chicken and cook until the chicken is done (about 10 minutes).
+Set aside & shred to make 3 ½ cups cooked chicken.

-• Add remaining 1 tablespoon of butter to the pot, and add the onions, celery, and carrots.
-Sauté for 15 minutes.
-Add in mushrooms, and sauté for about 7 minutes until mushrooms release their juices.
+• Add the remaining 1 tablespoon of butter to the pot, and add the onions, celery, and carrots.
+Sauté for 10 minutes.
+Add in mushrooms and minced garlic, and sauté for about 7 minutes until the mushrooms release their juices.

-• Add in minced garlic, paprika, thyme, lemon pepper, cayenne pepper, white pepper, nutmeg, and salt.
+• Add paprika, black pepper, cayenne pepper, nutmeg, and salt.
 Stir well.

 • Transfer the potatoes, the broth with the potatoes, and the chicken to the pot with the veggies.
 Stir together.

-• In a small bowl, stir together remaining 2 tablespoons chicken broth and cornstarch.
+• In a small bowl, stir together the water and cornstarch.
 Pour into pot, and stir well.

 • Stir in fresh thyme.
 Let the mixture simmer for at least 30 minutes.
 Best if cooked for over an hour.
 Enjoy!